NaXzyu/Dialogos/docs/Overview.md

 **Training Datasets Creation**: The crafting of training datasets is an act of creation itself, involving the gathering of data, the art of formatting, and the organization of directories.
 Initial training sets are sculpted, actions and observations are encoded, and a scripting language for datasets is chosen.

 **XML Coding**: The choice of XML for coding continuous observations and actions is a decision of clarity and structure.
 It allows for a clear hierarchy and the representation of nested structures, much like the layers of knowledge within the agent's mind.

-In this narrative, the design and training of the Dialogos LLM are not mere technical tasks but a saga—a passage through the realms of artificial intelligence, where each step is a verse in the grand story of language learning models.

 ---